Authorized Representatives

 An NA emergency representative may be named when an emergency occurs, and a participant or the authorized representative is unavailable.

-To be named, the emergency representative is required to provide both of the following:
+To be named, the emergency representative is required to provide all of the following:

 The NA emergency representative may then complete the application and obtain and use the NA benefits for the participants in the budgetary unit.